 When it comes to betting on the NBA. the Minnesota Timberwolves will definitely attract local action.

 The team is a comparatively recent addition to the NBA, joining in 1989.
 The Timberwolves had a slow start to life in the NBA but did manage to win the Midwest Division in 2004.
 More successful are the Minnesota Lynx in the WNBA.

 Despite only being founded in 1999, the Lynx have an impressive four WNBA titles to their name.

-Minnesota was also the home of the Minneapolis Lakers, before they moved to LA.
-The Golden Gophers basketball program have won two National titles in their time.
+Minnesota was also the home of the Minneapolis Lakers before they moved to LA.
+The Golden Gophers basketball program has won two National titles in their time.

 The Minnesota Twin arrived in the state from Washington D.C. in 1961.
 Previously known as the Washington Senators, they won the World Series in 1924.
 Since changing their name in tribute to the Twin Cities of Minneapolis and St. Paul the Twins have added a further two World Series titles, most recently in 1991.